guisaliba/dockering/README.md

 ## Description

-I wanted to gather resources about Docker and understand how it works better.
+I wanted to gather resources about Docker and understand how it works.
 Code written here is probably based on my [notes about Docker](https://github.com/guisaliba/brain/tree/main/notes/docker) and is not intended to make sense or to have correct dir structure and organization.

 ## Technologies